Floretion-Inquisitor/Floretions/README.md

 ## Content Overview

 - `floretion.py`: Implements the `Floretion` class to perform fundamental operations like creation and multiplication.
-- `SierpinskiFlo.py`: An example application that leverages Floretions to generate and display Sierpinski Gasket fractals.
+- `SierpinskiFlo.py`: Pass this class an object of type `Floretion` to be represented as a triangle tiling.
 - `data/`: Directory containing CSV files to directly import base vectors of order 9 and less (as opposed to calculating these "on the fly", which could take a lot of time).

 ## Classes